#randplay: play one sound out of a list

 #randplay sharp-script function.
 It could be used to add items to a list of random sounds.
 When called, it would play one of the sounds in the list.

-#6 Updated by Vincent Le Goff 8 months ago
+#6 Updated by Vincent Le Goff about 1 year ago

 - Checklist item Add the functions's user interface, allowing to add / remove sounds set to Done